 - White glue

-Wash the milk carton and dry it well with paper towel.
+What to do Wash the milk carton and dry it well with paper towel.
 Then glue the flap closed (you can use a paperclip or clothespin to hold the edges of the top together after you put the glue on.)
 Use a scissors to cut a hole for a door.
 Then glue on scrapbook paper or other colored paper to decorate the milk carton.
 Use markers to add details like windows, signs, and other fun things.
 You could also make a whole town out of milk cartons, or glue a bunch of milk cartons together to make a castle.